BounceSecurity/www/_team-members/michal.md

       url: https://twitter.com/Kam3nskyM
 ---

-Michal was a security consultant and researcher at Bounce Security, with a focus on deep technical topics and pushing the boundaries of application security testing.
+Michal worked at Bounce Security as a security consultant and researcher, with a focus on deep technical topics and pushing the boundaries of application security testing.

 Michal went on to take her formidable Security Research skills to Microsoft!